DoTheEvo/selfhosted-apps-docker/README.md

 * **Purpose & Overview** - basic overview and intented use
 * **Files and directory structure** - lists all the files/folder involved and their placement
-* **docker-compose** - the recipe how to build a container, with .env file too
+* **docker-compose** - the recipe file how to build a container, with .env file too
-* **Reverse proxy** - reverse proxy specific settings, if the container has some webserver providing web interface
+* **Reverse proxy** - reverse proxy specific settings, if a container has a webserver providing web interface
 * **Update** - how to update the container, usually just running Watchtower
 * **Backup and restore** - of the entire container using borg backup
 * **Backup of just user data** - steps to backup databases and other user data